Real-Time Encryption Detection

 Zerto’s encryption analyzer uses a signatureless approach to detect encryption.
 It assesses data patterns and analyzes entropy to detect unusual encryption that may indicate the locking phase of a ransomware attack has begun.
 However, unlike other vendors using this approach—which are usually purpose-built data security or cybersecurity vendors—Zerto’s real-time detection is coupled with recovery.

-What are other ransomware detection differentiators in Zerto?
+What are some ransomware detection differentiators in Zerto?

 Zerto’s real-time encryption detection comes at no additional cost: it is included out of the box.
 So, there are no paid add-ons, and no extra subscription to pay for.
 You simply get more out your data protection solution at no extra cost.